forestgrape/coronavirus/index.md

 ><span id='endemic'> A virus strain is *endemic* in a collection of organisms if that collection is a habitat of the virus.</span>

 Sometimes it is helpful to name frequently infected organism which play no role in the virus spread:
-><span id='side-host'>A *Side Host* of a virus is a [host](#host) but the infections yield *no* relevant spread of the virus.
-E.g. the virus cannot replicate effienctly or the virions cannot leave the host.
+><span id='side-host'>A *Side Host* or *Terminal Host* of a virus is a [host](#host) but the infections yield *no* relevant spread of the virus.
+E.g. the virus cannot effienctly replicate or leave the host.
 These infections can be viewed as side-effects of the random virus spread.
 Viruses can evolve such that a Side Host becomes a Host</span>

 ### conquering new habitats
 The virus can get attached to a cell types or hosts the given strain which are not part of its current habitat.
 Most likely the entity of viruses doensn't manage to adapt to the new target.
-However if a lineage of viruses manages to adapt to this new target, this becomes a new habitat.
-If the new target is a new species an interspecies transmission has occurred.
-Since in new habitats there often is a different evolutionary drive, the line of viruses can give rise to a new virus strain.
+However if a lineage of viruses manages to adapt to the new target, this becomes a new habitat.
 The new habitat can be:
 - a new cell type
 - a new tissue type
-- a new host type: [conquering new hosts](#conquering-new-hosts)
+- a new organism type: [infecting new species](#infecting-new-species)

+Since in new habitats there often is a different evolutionary drive, the line of viruses can give rise to a new virus strain.

-### conquering new hosts
+### infecting new species
-As the [movement of virions](#movement-of-virions) is not directed, virions get attached to things at random.
-If a virus strain reaches animals of some species, there are several cases <!--[in programming languages: switch(animal) or animal match]-->:
+With no metabolism running virions can not move on their own and thus their [movement](#movement-of-virions) is not directed and thus often non hosts are reached.
+If a virus strain reaches organism of some species, there are several cases <!--[in programming languages: switch(animal) or animal match]-->:
-* the animal reached is a host -> continue life cycle
+* the organism reached is a host -> continue life cycle
-* the animal reached is not a host:
+* the organism reached is not a host:
     - it is not infectable -> break
     - it is infectable.
 This yields an [*interspecies infection*](#interspecies-infection).
 Again two cases:
-        * the virus can *not* leave to infect other hosts -> break i.e. it is a cul-de-sac
+        * the virus entity can *not* efficiently leave to keep up the chain of infections: on average less than one virion (i.e. reproduction factor is < 1)-> break i.e. the infection chain is a cul-de-sac and the organisms are [side hosts or terminal hosts](#side-host)
-        * virions can leave to infect other hosts -> gives rise to a new life cycle: an [*interspecies jump*](#interspecies-jump) has happend.
-Since likely the evolutionary drive changes this gives raise to a new virus strain.
+        * on average more than one virion of a virus entity can leave and infect another organism (i.e. the reproduction factor is > 1) -> gives rise to a new life cycle: an [*interspecies jump*](#interspecies-jump) has happened.
+Since the evolutionary drive changes, this can give raise to a new virus strain.

 > <span id='interspecies-infection'> An _interspecies infection_ is when an animal which is not an existing [host](#host) animal becomes infected by a virus strain. </span>

 > <span id='interspecies-jump'> An *interspecies jump* denotes a transmission to a new species and the species becomes a new [host](#host) i.e. the new species becomes part of the habitat of the virus.
 The virus strain may evolve to an adapted new strain.</span>

-> <span id='zoonosis'> An [interspecies jump](#interspecies-jump) where the target is a human is called *zoonosis*.</span>
+> <span id='zoonosis'> A *zoonosis* is an [interspecies jump](#interspecies-jump) where the new host species is human (homo sapiens).</span>

 So an interspecies infection denotes a transmission without spread in the new species.
 If these infections occur frequently the new species becomes a side host but not a natural host.
 Frequent infections allow the virus strain to adapt to the new host.
 The host may become part of a life cycle of a possibly new virus strain which is then an [interspecies jump]